 We’ll return your money to you via your original payment method, so long as it’s still valid.
 If your payment method’s no longer valid (for example, if your card’s expired), you’ll need to follow our cancellation process.

-Please allow several working days for your refund to clear and the money to reach your account.
+Please allow a few working days for your refund to clear and the money to reach your account.

 Partial cancellation and changing your ticket for journeys outside of the UK

 If you’d like to change or partially cancel your ticket outside of these opening hours, or less than two hours before your train departs, please contact the relevant operator directly.

 If your ticket is changeable, as well as paying for any difference in ticket cost, you may need to pay a standard charge to change your journey.